jeriek/xsec/README.md

 ```
 download_gprocs.py [<directory-for-xsec-data>]
 ```
 If no argument is given, the data will be extracted in the current working directory, otherwise the user-specified path is used.
+To avoid cluttering an existing directory, it is strongly recommended to specify a new directory in `<directory-for-xsec-data>`, which will then be created by the download script.

 To check whether the xsec installation finds the data correctly, check whether the following shell command runs without returning an error:
 ```